Differential ML with a Difference: Introduction

 \section{Introduction}

 Machine learning methods can provide fast approximations to complex derivatives pricing and risk management models.
 They can be trained based on historical or simulated data.
 In either case, the standard approach trains a model using a set of spot prices for the underlying assets (and any other market inputs) and the discounted payouts resulting from these initial values under one or more derivatives contracts.
 These payouts depend on the historical or simulated evolution of the market.
 In the language of machine learning, the total payouts are labels; the goal of the machine learning approach is to develop a fast approximation to the mapping from market inputs to the corresponding labels.
-(For general background on machine learning in finance, see Dixon et al.~\cite{dixon}; for an application to approximating volatilities rather than prices, see Horvath et al.~\cite{horvath}.)
+For general background on machine learning in finance, see Dixon et al.~\cite{dixon}; for an application to approximating volatilities rather than prices, see Horvath et al.~\cite{horvath}; for a convergence rate analysis, see Detering et al.~\cite{detering}.

 Huge and Savine \cite{hs} extended this general approach by expanding the set of labels used for training to include payout \emph{sensitivities} as well as the payouts themselves.
 Related ideas have been used in the physics literature (Raissi et al. \cite{pinn}), but the financial setting has distinctive features.
 Targeting sensitivities in training an approximation addresses two points.
 First, it should improve the model training process by providing addititional labels to target.
 Second, it should improve the sensitivities (Greeks) calculated from the machine learning approximation, and these risk measures are of paramount importance in the financial setting.
 As Huge and Savine \cite{hs} put it, ``the derivatives of a good approximation are not always a good approximation of the derivatives.''
 Their differential machine learning method (DML) seeks to overcome this limitation.